rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 Filtering Molecular Datasets
 *****************************
-Several sets of rules exist for estimating the liklihood of a molecule exhibiting drug like behaviour.
+Several sets of rules exist for estimating the likelihood of a molecule exhibiting drug-like behaviour.
 It's worth noting that these are rules of thumb, and that many examples of approved small molecule drugs exist that disobey these rules.

 Lipinski Rule of 5
 ==================